Bonnie Wright

 Bonnie Wright in 'Geography of the Broken Heart'

-A year after her breakup with Bower, Bonnie met businessman Simon Hammerstein, owner of The Box nightclub in Manhattan.
-Despite Simon being thirteen years her senior, she admitted falling for him.
+A year after splitting from Bower, Bonnie met businessman Simon Hammerstein, who owns The Box nightclub in Manhattan.
+Despite the 13-year age gap, she admitted she'd fallen for him.
 They understood each other well.
-Bonnie also shared that her boyfriend was proud to be the great-grandson of Oscar Hammerstein [a renowned American scriptwriter of the early 20th century].
-Yet, after two years, their relationship ended.
+Bonnie also revealed that her boyfriend took pride in being Oscar Hammerstein's great-grandson [a renowned American scriptwriter of the early 20th century].
+But after two years, they called it quits.

 Bonnie Wright and Simon Hammerstein